Alternative History Flags

 I produced this flag as part of my Fatherland project, about the bestselling alternative history thriller by Robert Harris.
 In Fatherland, Germany wins the Second World War and goes on to militarily and politically dominate Europe for decades.
 A German-dominated equivalent of the European Union emerges, and this flag is my interpretation of how it might look.

 The original cover of Fatherland showed the Nazi German Flag flying next to today’s blue and gold European Union flag.
-That makes no sense in my opinion.
-Instead, I think the ‘European Union’, dominated as it would be by the German hegemony would take the colours of the Nazi Party – red, white and black.
+That makes no sense.
+Instead, I think the ‘European Union’, dominated as it would be by the German hegemony, would take the colours of the Nazi Party – red, white and black.
 The four arrows, as well as being reminiscent of the swastika, represent the aggressive expansionism of Fatherland’s dystopian Europe.

 Alternative History Flag: Dominion of Israel

 In my novel A Kill in the Morning, the British Mandate of Palestine is a dominion of the British Commonwealth.
-Filling the canton with the Union Jack was obvious, so the flag is basically a cross between the flag of real-world Israel and the usual British Dominion design.
-I was pleased with the sense of motion on this one.
+Because of that, filling the canton with the Union Jack was obvious.
+So the flag is basically a cross between the flag of real-world Israel and the usual British Dominion design.
+I liked the sense of motion on this one.
 I imagine it whipping in the wind behind a gunboat of the Royal Israeli Navy as it powers across the Mediterranean.

 Alternative History Flag: Gothia